 The American legal system is still based on common law since it was influenced mainly by the English colonies.
 However, the civil law system has been applied, as well, particularly within state legislatures.
 This is frequently due to the influence other countries have had on those states' histories.

 For example, Louisiana's state law has a strong civil law influence due to its history as a Spanish and French territory before being purchased from France.
 Several states in the Southwest have civil law influences thanks to their Spanish and Mexican heritage.

 If you need more information or help with common law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.